univention/ucsschool-id-connector/docs/source/admin.rst

         }
     }

-This configures a mapping foroles by priority: school_ the |KLV| plugin that sends the three defined properties to the receiving school:
+This configures a mapping for the |KLV| plugin that sends the three defined properties to the receiving school:

 * The UDM ``ucsschoolRecordUID`` property should be synced to an |UAS| system as ``record_uid``.
 * The UDM ``ucsschoolSourceUID`` property should be synced to an |UAS| system as ``source_uid``.